nicolewallace09/zookeeper/README.md

 Contributors should read the installation section.

 ## Tests
 This application uses Jest.
-Please install Jest by running npm install jest.
+Please install Jest by running `npm install jest` and run in the terminal by running `npm test `.

 ## Questions
 If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
 You can view more of my projects at https://github.com/nicolewallace09.